 Many partners then work even harder to ‘fix’ the situation, taking on extra responsibilities which can be difficlt to manage without support from others or professionals.

 If you are that partner, the first step towards putting things right is to take some time for yourself, and get the support you need.
 A good friend or a counsellor can be a great help.
 See ‘family support’ below.

-How a parent's addiction may affect their son or daughter
+How a parent's substance use may affect their son or daughter

-The son or daughter of a parent abusing alcohol or drugs can also end up bogged down.
+The son or daughter of a parent dependent on substances may end up bogged down.
 They often adopt a role which helps the family, but they may get stuck in the role and neglect their own needs.
 Sharon Wegscheider describes some of these roles.
 Can you see yourself in one of these roles, or in elements of a couple of them?
 You can change!
 It’s easier if you get support.

 The Family HeroThis is often the eldest in the family.
 This person is responsible, works hard for approval, and often appears successful.
 But inside, this person often feels insecure, as if things are always going to go wrong, and feels incompetent, confused and angry.